miksa1987/smart-search/README.md

 - Run npm link
 - Get Clarifai API key, and put it in JSON format to ~/.config/smartsearch.json, like { "apiKey": "Xyz123" }
 - Now you can search by typing smartsearch!

+# Uninstall
+- Run npm unlink.
+Now the smartsearch command should exist no more!